-b.
-Choose one of these problems/levels, and describe a positive environmental action or trend that is helping to alleviate the problem.

-Answers will vary.
-A positive trend at the global level discussed in the chapter reading is the halting of the ozone destruction due to international cooperation.

-- 3. By one estimate, the ecological footprint left by a citizen of the United States is about four times larger than that of the average person on Earth (33).
+- b.
+Choose one of these problems/levels, and describe a positive environmental action or trend that you are aware of. - Answers will vary.
+A positive trend at the global level discussed in the chapter reading is the halting of the ozone destruction due to international cooperation. - 3.
+By one estimate, the ecological footprint left by a citizen of the United States is about four times larger than that of the average person on Earth (33).
 Why is this the case?
 Write one paragraph, giving specific examples. - Students should mention the high rates of consumption by citizens of developed countries (that includes anyone in the United States).
 This is a result of relative wealth.
-Land is cleared for housing, fossil fuels are mined for energy and to manufacture products, forests are cleared for construction, and citizens of developed countries tend to have many modern conveniences and gadgets that all require resources to manufacture.
-In addition, there is a massive amount of food waste.
-The term for this is "excess consumption."
-(Be sure students don't just write about carbon footprint and that they show their understanding of "ecological footprint." - 4.
+Land is cleared for housing, fossil fuels are mined for energy and to manufacture products, forests are cleared for construction, and citizens of developed countries tend to have many modern conveniences and gadgets that all require resources to manufacture. - 4.
 Notice that the title of the chapter section you read is "Our Island, Earth."
 After reading "The Lesson of Easter Island" at the end of the chapter, what analogies can you draw between Easter Island and our planet Earth?
 Notice how small Easter Island is.
 Consider the population of Earth (over 7 billion) and human impact on the environment.
 Are there lessons to be learned?
 Write at least one paragraph.